Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

+The physical interpretation here is similar to the previous case with a VBS ordered initial state.
+The hedgehog monopoles generated by annealing in the AFM background have a typical size $\xi_{v\Gamma}$.
+These monopoles are coherent due to quantum interference between their Berry phases~\cite{Senthil2004} and serve as seeds for the correlated metastable VBS domains with size $\xi_{v*}$, which determines the reduction of the AFM order.
+Moreover, the correlation between different VBS domains results in the square of VBS order parameter being governed by $\xi_{v\Gamma}$.

+Note that, in equilibrium~\cite{Takahashi2024} a balance should be reached between the growth of both AFM and VBS orders from correlated bubbles and the reduction of them from opposite bubbles.
+In this situation, $\xi_*$ dominates the correlation of both orders since it is shorter than $\xi_\Gamma$.
+In contrast, in the annealing dynamics, the order corresponding to the initial state works as a background, with which the reduction dominates the main order parameter, while the increase dominates the opposite order parameter.
+As a result, the roles played by $\xi_{v*}$ and $\xi_{v\Gamma}$ differ from each order, giving rise to the asymmetric aspect of DAKZS~\cite{Takahashi2024}.

-Owing to the emergent SO$(5)$ symmetry of the DQC point \cite{Nahum2015prl,Takahashi2020prr}, a duality between the AFM and VBS order parameters in equilibrium is expected.
-Our results demonstrate a dynamic duality between the topological defects, with the longer deconfinement scale not only controlling the equilibration of spinons in the VBS phase but also the hedgehog defects in the AFM phase, which must reach equilibrium before the critical VBS correlations can form in the AFM background, thus requiring the time scale $\zeta'$.
-The AFM order equilibrates on the faster scale $\zeta$.
+Owing to the emergent SO$(5)$ symmetry of the DQC point \cite{Nahum2015prl,Takahashi2020prr}, a duality between the AFM and VBS order parameters is expected in equilibrium.
+Our results reveal a dynamic duality between the topological defects, where the longer deconfinement scale controls not only the equilibration of spinons in the VBS phase but also the hedgehog defects in the AFM phase, extending the emergent symmetry to the nonequilibrium realm.

-~\\ {\bf Clock model.}---The profound implications of DAKZS are further highlighted by comparing DQC dynamics and the stochastic (Monte Carlo) dynamics of $3$D classical $q$-state clock models.
-For $q \ge 4$ they exhibit U(1) $\to$ $Z_q$ cross-over of the order parameter symmetry at a length scale $\xi'_q$ controlled by an exponent $\nu_q > \nu$ \cite{Oshikawa2000prb,Shao2020prl}.
-However, the topological defects in this case do not have any internal structure analogous to the $S=1/2$ cores of the VBS vortices, and there is no second order parameter generated by proliferation of defects---instead the clock model transitions into a trivial paramagnetic phase above the critical temperature $T_c$.
+~\\ {\bf Clock model}\\ Here we illustrate that the scale $\xi_{v\Gamma}'$ related to the crossover from U$(1)$ to discrete Z$_4$ symmetry in the VBS phase does not affect the DAKZS of the square of order parameters.
+However, since the value of $\nu_{\Gamma}'$ is still under debate \cite{Patil2021prb}, we turn to the well-studied $3$D classical $q$-state clock models.
+For $q \ge 4$ they exhibit U$(1)$ $\to$ Z$_q$ crossover of the order parameter symmetry at a length scale $\xi'_q$ controlled by an exponent $\nu_q'=\nu(1+|y_q|/2) > \nu$ \cite{Oshikawa2000prb,Shao2020prl}, similar to the U$(1)$ to Z$_4$ crossover in the VBS phase.